heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 > Run the [fix command](#fixing-corrupt-subcolumns) before migrating to ensure that all subcolumns are in a consistent state.

 > [!TIP]
 > Error messages will generally try to guide you to the source of the issue.
+If you encounter any issues that are not covered in this document, or that you are unable to resolve yourself,
-If you encounter any issues, please report them on the [GitHub issue tracker](https://github.com/heimrichhannot/contao-subcolumns2grid-migration-bundle/issues).
+> please report them on the [GitHub issue tracker](https://github.com/heimrichhannot/contao-subcolumns2grid-migration-bundle/issues).

 ## Installation